nezu-cc/csgo-srv-no-update/README.md

 [https://steamcommunity.com/dev/apikey](https://steamcommunity.com/dev/apikey)<br/>

 **It's also recommended to use "--cpuset-cpus=" to limit the game server to a specific core & thread.**<br/>
-**The container will automatically update the game on startup, so if there is a game update just restart the container.**

 # Configuration
 ## Environment Variables